Guatemala: Guatemalan Revolution (1944–1954)

 On 1 July 1944 Ubico was forced to resign from the presidency in response to a wave of protests and a general strike inspired by brutal labor conditions among plantation workers.
 His chosen replacement, General Juan Federico Ponce Vaides, was forced out of office on 20 October 1944 by a coup d'état led by Major Francisco Javier Arana and Captain Jacobo Árbenz Guzmán.
 About 100 people were killed in the coup.
 The country was then led by a military junta made up of Arana, Árbenz, and Jorge Toriello Garrido.

-Guatemala's democratically elected president Jacobo Árbenz was overthrown in a coup planned by the CIA.
-The United Fruit Company had lobbied the US to overthrow him.